mandag 30. september 2019

 loved this :)

+In december 15, 1983, Kicks was written.
+Tom Eyen (Dreamgirls) approached Menken with an original story about a group of dancers at the Roxy Theater and the way their lives develop and interweave.
+The story starts at the advent of World War 2 and continues to the 1970’s, as their way of life disappears.
 In December 16, 1984 Diamonds opens off Broadway at the Circle in the Square Downtown.
 It featured the poignant In the Cards with lyrics by David Zippel (who would later collaborate with Menken to pen for Hercules).
 November 24 1985, Personals opens off Broadway.
 With two songs penned by Alan, I'd Rather Dance Alone and I Could Always Go To You.
 Lyrics by David Crane, Seth Friedman, and Marta Kauffman.

-Alan`s Previous Work Part 2
+Alan`s Previous Work Part II

 Alan Menken continued to work througout the late 1980's.
 The Apprenticeship of Duddy Kravitz opened in Zellerbach Theatre, Philadelphia, September 1986.
 With Menken providing the music and lyrics by David Spencer.
 In 1989, he did Polly: The Wonderful World of Disney.
 Based on Disney's Pollyanna, inspired from the classic novel from the same name (Menken and Jack Feldman wrote a song for it called By Your Side).
 In 1990, Cartoon All-Stars To The Rescue was a project that came to Alan and Howard Ashman as a request from Roy Disney, Jr. to pen an anti drug song.
 “Back in the late 60's I would not have been the poster boy for this cause.
 But when we were asked to write Wonderful Ways to Say No, how could we say no?”